bentley-historical-library/bhl_rmw_docs/transfer_from_media.md

 ![USB Scan](images/usb_scan.png "USB Scan")

+> **Note**
+>
-> NOTE: If scan reveals any threats, stop appraisal and migration procedures, remove media, and include disk with separations.
+> If the scan reveals any threats, stop appraisal and migration procedures, remove media, and include the drive with separations.
 If this is a high-value collection or the USB drive is reported to contain very significant content, remediation and content extraction may be attempted.
-Be sure to include the total number of separated optical discs the Separation Record.
+Be sure to include the total number of separated drives on the Separation Record.

 - Open the drive.
 Transfer files using TeraCopy (the default copy handler on the RMWs): highlight and copy content and then paste into the appropriate barcode folder or drag-and-drop from the drive to the appropriate barcode folder.

 - To remove the USB drive, click on the "Safely Remove Hardware and Eject Media" icon at the bottom right of the Windows toolbar and select "Eject T356789iu".
-You are now ready to review the content.
+You are now ready to [review the content](review.md).

 ## Secure Digital (SD) Cards
 - Attach the UltraBlock Forensic Card Reader to a USB port on the RMW.